binaryred01/CV/README.md

 ## Jake Pilikian

+A patient, self-motivated, honest and passionate person.
+I am often known by my friends and coworkers as an innovative, creative and knowledgable person with acute attention to detail.
+I love photography, music, film, physics, philosophy, tech, and most of all, video games.
+Some of my hobbies include building computers, writing short stories, reviewing video games and tech and collecting rare video game merchandise.
+I am also active and enjoy basketball, tennis and hiking.
+Currently working in the tech industry.
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what exictes you about tech.

 ## Skills